dphilipson/transducist/README.md

     .toArray(); // -> [6, 8, 10]
 ```

-However, while the chained version of this example adds 11.8 kB to bundle size
+However, the standalone function version of this example uses a mere 2.1 kB if
-(as of version 0.4.0, minified), the standalone function version adds a mere 2.1
+those are the only functions in use, compared chained version which has a
-kB if those are the only functions you use.
+bundled size of 11.8 kB (as of version 0.4.0, minified),

 ## API